FDio/vpp/src/plugins/af_xdp/af_xdp_doc.md

 will usually be several RX queues (typically 1 per core) and packets are spread accross queues by RSS.
 In order to receive consistent traffic, you **must** program the NIC dispatching accordingly.
-The simplest way to get all the packets is to reconfigure the Linux kernel driver to use only `num_rx_queues` RX queues (ie all NIC queues will be associated with the AF_XDP socket):
+The simplest way to get all the packets is to specify `num-rx-queues all` to grab all available queues or to reconfigure the Linux kernel driver to use only `num_rx_queues` RX queues (ie all NIC queues will be associated with the AF_XDP socket):
 ```
 ~# ethtool -L <iface> combined <num_rx_queues>
 ```